timvideos/getting-started/Summer-Of-Code.md

 # Where to Ask Questions

- * Join the [mailing lists](https://github.com/timvideos/getting-started/wiki#the-projects) for the project you are interested in.
+ * Join the [mailing lists](https://github.com/timvideos/getting-started/wiki#the-projects) for the projects you are interested in.
  * Join the IRC chat channel [#timvideos on irc.freenode.net](irc://irc.freenode.org/#timvideos).

 # Thanks